Louis Cole (YouTuber): Career

-In 2016, Louis co-founded The Solvey Project with Dave Erasmus with the aim of funding social entrepreneurs.

-Louis and Dave presented on stage at Social Progress - What Works? in Reykjavik, Iceland with then Prime Minister Sigurður Ingi Jóhannsson.
+In 2016, Cole co-founded The Solvey Project with Dave Erasmus with the aim of funding social entrepreneurs.
+The two presented on stage at "Social Progress - What Works?" in Reykjavík with Icelandic Prime Minister Sigurður Ingi Jóhannsson.

 On 22 March 2017, Cole announced on his YouTube channel that he is starting a Kickstarter campaign to fund Beyond Borders - A Film Celebrating Unity, a documentary about flying around the world with JP.
 The £100,000 goal was reached before the kickstarter ended with a total amount of £111,563 raised by 1,666 backers.
 The film was released in 2021 on Discovery+.

-Controversy
+Controversies

 2012

-In April 2012 he posted a video of himself to his YouTube channel Food For Louis that showed him eating a live goldfish.
+In April 2012, Cole posted a video of himself to his YouTube channel FoodForLouis that showed him eating a live goldfish.
 This caused the RSPCA to prepare a case against him under the Animal Welfare Act 2006.
 Since he had previously only eaten invertebrates, the fish was the first incident in which he may have broken the law.
-The case was settled: he admitted his guilt and received a caution, avoiding a trial and a possible criminal record.
-He has received death threats from some animal lovers.
+He denied that it caused unnecessary suffering and claimed that the RSPCA was "wasting its time" in pursuing the case.
+Despite this, the case was settled with Cole admitting his guilt and receiving a caution, thus avoiding a trial and a possible criminal record.
+He has received death threats from some animal rights activists.

-In the past, Cole has eaten locusts, a raw heart, maggots, roadkill rabbit, roadkill pigeon, a frog corpse, ragworms, and scorpions.

-Cole claims his videos are not cruel and that he kills the animals quickly to avoid any unnecessary suffering.
-He argues that viewers' disgust is based on ignorance of or bias against other culinary cultures.
-He has denied that his goldfish-eating stunt caused unnecessary suffering, and claims that the RSPCA is "wasting its time" in pursuing the case.
+Cole has eaten a rabbit and pigeon found as roadkill, a frog, a raw heart, locusts, maggots, ragworms, and scorpions.
+He has claimed that his videos are not cruel and that he kills the animals quickly to avoid any unnecessary suffering, and argues that viewers' disgust is based on ignorance of or bias against other culinary cultures.

 2016

-At the beginning of 2016 while driving in New Zealand with his girlfriend Raya, he was pulled over for speeding 41 km/h over the speed limit.
+In January 2016, while driving in New Zealand with his girlfriend (now wife) Raya, Cole was pulled over for speeding 41 km/h over the speed limit.
 While the officer caught him travelling at 141 km/h (87 mph), he used discretion to officially register it as 139 km/h.
-Since he was registered under 40 km/h over the limit, under New Zealand law Cole received a NZD$400 fine instead of automatic loss of licence.
+Since he was registered under 40 km/h over the limit, Cole received a NZD$400 fine instead of automatic loss of licence under New Zealand law.
 The story made national headlines in New Zealand.

-In August 2016, Cole was criticized for his vlogs from his visit to North Korea.
+In August 2016, Cole was criticized for visiting North Korea and making a vlog about it.
 He was accused of promoting North Korea and his videos were described as propaganda for the North Korean regime.
 He has stated that he disagrees with the ideology of the regime and that the content was not funded by the North Korean government.

+Personal life

+Cole married Raya Encheva, a Bulgarian vegan YouTuber, in 2022.
+They have two children together, and split their time between Brighton and the Costa Rican district of San Mateo.